 - 1) Personal resumes

 - 2) Group Statement of Qualifications

 - 3) Project Description as provided by client

 - 4) All meeting agendas (one page per meeting)

 - 5) All meeting minutes (one page per meeting)

 - 6) Project Plan as submitted

-- 7) Progress report as submitted
+- 7) Progress reports as submitted

-- 8) Progress presentation (small slides)

-- 9) The Final Report
+- 8) The Final Report

-- 10) And, the Final Report presentation (small slides), Plus: Individual Work Journals (original, handwritten copy)
+- 9) And, the Final Report presentation (small slides).

-Groups are expected to create the binder in the first week of classes and add materials as work progresses, keeping the binder in an accessible location for all group members.
+Groups are advised to create the binder or website in the first week of classes and add materials as work progresses, keeping the binder in an accessible location for all group members.
 In this way individuals will have unlimited access to all the important group documents throughout the term, and will ultimately have a complete project binder for future reference.
-Other notes collected during the term from class meetings, guest lectures, workings etc should be kept under separate cover and will not be evaluated.
+Other notes collected during the term from class meetings, guest lectures, workings etc should be kept under separate cover.